New FERC Aggregation Order for Distributed Energy Resources: Qualifications, ISOs/RTOs Directives, State-Opt Outs

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide energy sector attorneys on the new FERC order regarding the aggregation of distributed energy resources.
+This CLE course will guide energy sector attorneys on the new FERC order regarding the aggregation of distributed energy resources.
 The panel will discuss next steps for participants, qualifications, new directives for independent system operators and regional transmission organizations (ISOs/RTOs), state-opt outs, and other key items that must be considered to benefit from the new aggregation order for energy markets.

 - The value of DERs to the electric grid

 - Next steps and other considerations for participants

 The panel will review these and other key issues:

 - What is the impact of FERC Order No. 2222 for electric utilities?

 - What are the requirements for participants under the new FERC aggregation order for DERs?